napframework/nap-docs/app/manual/09_project_management.md

 ### Installation Rules

 When an application is packaged the entire `data` directory from the app is included, alongside the core libraries, the modules and their third party dependencies.
-If you need to include anything extra into the packaged project do so using CMake's <a href="https://cmake.org/cmake/help/v3.6/command/install.html" target="_blank">install</a> command.
+If you need to include anything extra into the packaged project do so using CMake's [install](https://cmake.org/cmake/help/latest/command/install.html) command.
 Below is an example `app_extra.json` that install an extra file `example.txt` from the application root into the packaged application.

 ```
 install(FILES ${CMAKE_CURRENT_LIST_DIR}/example.txt DESTINATION .)